 We had been interested in cycling the Danube river bike path for quite some time so when our 30th wedding anniversary came along we decided to celebrate it in Austria.

-For this Danube River bike trip we booked a self guided bike tour with a company called, Bike Tours.
-They arranged for us the lodging, the bikes, the bike bags, our luggage transport to each destination, a GPS for each bike, maps, suggested highlights to visit along the way and an emergency hotline.
+For this bike trip we booked a self guided tour with the company, Bike Tours.
+They arranged our lodging, bikes, bike bags, luggage transport to each destination, GPS, maps, suggested areas to visit and an emergency hotline.
 Based on our requested “difficulty level” they provided us with a recommended bike route that was best suited to our fitness level.
 We choose a level this company calls “Difficulty 1”.
 They define it as “mostly flat“.
-This was exactly what we were looking for, a leisurely-type of biking, no hard work please 😊.
+This was exactly what we were looking for, a leisurely bike experience, with no hard work please 😊.
 It was between 20-40 kms a day with mostly flat paved bike trails.
-Since we were on our own the time it took to reach each destination on each day was really up to us, no one was rushing us.
+Since we were on our own the time it took to reach each destination each day was really up to us.
 We are just weekend bikers and had no problems to complete this route.
 Here is another link that gives more info on the Danube River Cycle Path .
 For this trip we biked the distance between Linz to Krems which took actually 4 days of biking .
 But if we were to go back we would certainly bike a longer route, maybe Passau to Vienna (which is identified as Wien on the map below).The Danube cycle path is said to be the most popular bike route in Europe.
 This explains why we were so impressed with how well organized it was.

 Below is the outline of our itinerary that was sent to us by our bike company.
 You can follow each daily destination on the map above.